Category: Diabetes Management and Prevention, Heart Disease Management and Prevention, Tobacco Cessation and Prevention

 Diabetes

-The prevalence of diabetes in Louisiana adults is 20% higher compared to the US.4 However, Black adults are at least 45% more likely to have diabetes compared to all other races and ethnicities in Louisiana.4 This disparity can primarily be linked to significantly higher prevalence of biological risk factors such as BMI and blood pressure in communities of color.
+The prevalence of diabetes in Louisiana adults is 20% higher than all US adults.4 However, Black adults are at least 45% more likely to have diabetes compared to all other races and ethnicities in Louisiana.4 This disparity can primarily be linked to significantly higher prevalence of biological risk factors such as BMI and blood pressure in communities of color.
 However, as mentioned earlier, the higher prevalence of these risk factors in communities of color can be linked back to the effects of institutionalized racism and discrimination.5

 Prevalence of Diabetes by Race and Ethnicity4